ayaegashi/jobs/README.md

 ## How to run locally

 Clone this github repository to your local computer.
-In a local directory, run:
+Open up your terminal and `cd` into the local directory where you would like to open this project.
+Once in a local directory, run:
 ```sh
 $ git clone https://github.com/ayaegashi/jobs.git
 ```